sorenpa/clean-functional-architecture/README.md

 These hooks let you cleanly bind imperative reactive state into React’s declarative rendering model, without relying on `useEffect` or `Context`.

-### The Async<T> Type
+### Async Type

-Async<T> is a generic type that models the lifecycle of an asynchronous value.
+`Async<T>` is a generic type that models the lifecycle of an asynchronous value.
 It tracks whether data is loading, has succeeded, or failed, along with the associated value or error.

 This pattern decouples the loading/error UI from any specific framework like React Query, and works in any RxJS-powered context.